Your Guide for Meal Prepping Lunch

 - Heat the oil in a skillet over medium high heat.
 Add the onions and cook, stirring occasionally until they are soft and just turning golden, about 8 minutes.
 Add the garlic, continue to stir, cooking until the garlic is fragrant, another minute.
-Remove from the heat and divide into four equal portions.
+Add stcok.
+Remove from the heat, divide broth and onions into four equal portions.

 for the Butternut Squash Soup